It’s easy to take trees for granted.

 When Is The Best Time to Prune Trees in North Carolina?

-“We prune most trees in the late winter,” Gil says.
-Trees are dormant in winter, which means the fresh pruning cuts will heal faster.
+Most trees are pruned in late winter.
+Trees are dormant in winter, which means the fresh pruning cuts heal faster.
 Open wounds attract insects and diseases that can harm the tree.

-Another exception: evergreens.
+Another exception is evergreens.
 They never become fully dormant, so they’re pruned during the growing season.

+And of course, safety is always an exception.
 A dead or diseased tree branch could topple at any time, posing a danger to people and property.
-In that case, it has to go.
-Now.
+In that case, it has to go immediately.

 Why Do Trees Need Pruning?

-When branches cross, they rub against each other in the wind, eventually creating open wounds that invite insects and disease.
+- Crossing branches rub against each other in the wind, eventually creating open wounds that invite insects and disease.

 These are all great candidates for pruning.